Bias Is a Subspace, Not a Coordinate: A Geometric Rethinking of Post-hoc Debiasing in Vision-Language Models: Experiments

 \subsection{Downstream Tasks}

-Following~\citet{jung2024sfid}, we evaluate task performance on three VLM tasks: zero-shot classification, text-to-image retrieval, and text-to-image generation.
+Following~\citet{jung2024sfid}, we evaluate performance on three VLM tasks: zero-shot classification, text-to-image retrieval, and text-to-image generation.
 For each task, we use the same evaluation setup and substitute our debiased encoder for the original model.
-For our SPD method, the number of removed subspace directions is set to 5 across all downstream tasks.
+For SPD, the number of removed subspace directions is set to 5 for all tasks.

 \textbf{Baselines}: \textbf{Unmodified model baseline}: The original backbone without any debiasing. \textbf{SFID}~\cite{jung2024sfid}: We use the default configuration where a Random Forest with 100 trees is trained to rank the bias-predictive dimensions by Gini importance, low-confidence samples (threshold $\tau{=}0.7$) are used for imputation, and those dimensions are replaced at inference. \textbf{DeAR}~\citep{seth2023dear}: An adversarial residual debiasing method.
-We use the default hyperparameters. \textbf{CLIP-clip}~\citep{luo2024fairclip}: A post-hoc feature pruning method based on mutual information.
+We use the default hyperparameters. \textbf{CLIP-clip}~\citep{wang2021gender}: A post-hoc feature pruning method based on mutual information.
 We first use mutual information to measure how each representation dimension correlates with the sensitive attribute, and then prune out the top-60 most correlated dimensions from the representation. \textbf{Prompt-Debias}~\citep{berg2022prompt} (Prompt-D): A prompt-based debiasing method for text encoders.
 We use the learned debiasing prompts in the original paper.
 For retrieval and generation, we report averages over 10 independent runs.
 For classification, we estimate performance using 1000 bootstrap samples.
 We report standard deviations in all cases.